 These two new owners, Wang Xinyi and Chen Zhilin were talented scholars.
 They valued the perfect harmony of reclusion culture and nature and didn't change the garden much.

-Artful Arch Doorway of Humble Administrator’s Garden, Photo from Official Site of Zhuozheng Garden.
+Artful Arch Doorway and Floras, Photo from Official Site of Zhuozheng Garden.

-Exquisite Decorative Openwork Windows of Humble Administrator’s Garden, Photo by Tao Yuan.
+Exquisite Decorative Openwork Windows, Photo by Tao Yuan.

 The garden was taken back by the government then and gradually became desolate.

-In the next decades, the garden experienced many owners and witnessed their rises and falls.
+In the following decades, the garden experienced many owners and witnessed their rises and falls.

-Some owners managed it well, like Jiang Qi who resorted the garden to its original elegant looks; some were busy with their careers in other cities or encountered big failures, and let the garden fall into disuse.
+Some owners managed it well, like Jiang Qi, who resorted the garden to its original elegant looks; some were busy with their careers in other cities or encountered significant failures and let the garden fall into disuse.

-He reunified all divided parts and expanded this garden, and made it his fabulous palace.
+He reunified all divided parts, expanded this garden, and made it his fabulous palace.

-Jianshanlou (the King Li Xiucheng's Office) and ancient trees of Humble Administrator’s Garden, Photo by Yin Qimin.
+Jianshanlou (the King Li Xiucheng's Office) and Ancient Trees, Photo by Yin Qimin.

-In 1864, the Taiping Rebellion was defeated and Li Xiucheng was executed.
-The garden was divided into three parts again, part to the former owner, part to the government, and part became dwellings of some civilians.
+In 1864, the Taiping Rebellion was defeated, and Li Xiucheng was executed.
+The garden was divided into three parts again, one for the former owner, one for the government, and the rest became dwellings of some civilians.

-Again, the garden experienced different owners, as well as renovations and changes that were implemented according to their tastes.
+Again, the garden experienced different owners, as well as renovations and changes implemented according to their tastes.

-Luxurious Liuting Ge of Humble Administrator’s Garden, Renovated by A Rich Merchant in 1877, Photo from Official Site of Zhuozheng Garden.
+Luxurious Liuting Ge, Renovated by A Rich Merchant in 1877, Photo from Official Site of Zhuozheng.

-In the chaotic, embattled early to mid 20th century, the Humble Administrator's Garden had been used as guildhall, teahouse, public entertainment place, wartime headquarter, office, temporary shelter, smoking cessation center, hospital, school, and so on.
+In the chaotic, embattled early to mid-20th century, the garden had been used as guildhalls, teahouse, public entertainment place, wartime headquarter, office, temporary shelter, smoking cessation center, hospital, school, and so on.

-It had experienced bombardment, destruction, and witnessed countless people's destinies and struggles during that dark period.
+It had experienced bombardment and destruction and witnessed countless people's destinies and struggles during that dark period.

 Until 1951, the Humble Administrator's Garden was put under protection, when careful restorations were implemented gradually.
-In 1997, is it listed in the UNESCO World Heritage Site, as an important Classical Gardens of Suzhou.
+In 1997, it was listed in the UNESCO World Heritage Site as an important Classical Garden of Suzhou.

-Lanterns in Exquisite Corridor of Humble Administrator’s Garden, Photo by 97Lang.
+Lanterns and Interior Designs in Exquisite Corridor, Photo by 97Lang.